RutviShukla/Signify/backend/WLASL_SETUP.md

 ## Overview

-This guide explains how to set up the WLASL (Word-Level American Sign Language) dataset for the Deaflix extension.
+This guide explains how to set up the WLASL (Word-Level American Sign Language) dataset for the Signify extension.

 ## Prerequisites